The Batman director Matt Reeves shoots down speculation about an R-rated cut

 “There isn’t some special cut of this movie where it’s like, ‘Oh yeah, here’s the R rating that you’ve been desperately wanting,’” Reeves said.
 “I didn’t have to suddenly start drastically cutting the movie or anything like that.”

-He added that some of his influences however did include R-rated classics like Taxi Driver, Chinatown, and The French Connection in an interview with Moviemaker Magazine.
+He added that some of his influences did, however, include R-rated classics such as Taxi Driver, Chinatown, and The French Connection,in an interview with Moviemaker Magazine.

 Register for free to continue reading